gdbooks/LegacyOpenGL/Chapter5/light_atten.md

 Attenuation factor affects only positional light sources, it makes no sense in terms of a directional light as the direcitonal light is infinitaley far away.

 ### Not intuitive
 OpenGL chose this attenuation model because it is pretty close to how nature actually looks / works.
 The problem is they lost all intuition with this formula.
+When setting a point light i expect to be able to say "I want a light with a radious of 5, attenuation should start 2 units away from the center".

+There is no intuitive way to set the attenuation of a point light.
+You have to play around with it until it looks the way you want it to.
+It's actually so bad, i built an application that renders a sphere on a plane with an attenuated spot light and has sliders for all factors.
+I play with the sliders until it looks good and copy the values into my code